yourvaiqbal/dbt-bigquery-nyc-taxi-analytics/README.md

 Using the NYC Yellow Taxi Trip Records (Q1 2022), I developed an end-to-end analytics workflow by transforming raw transactional data into business-ready datasets before building an interactive Tableau dashboard.

-Throughout this project, I explored a modern analytics workflow, including data warehousing in BigQuery, SQL transformation, dbt modeling, data validation, and dashboard development in Tableau.
+Throughout this project, I implemented a modern analytics workflow, including data warehousing in BigQuery, SQL transformation, dbt modeling, data validation, and dashboard development in Tableau.

 Due to the limitations of a personal Google Cloud account, this project focuses on NYC Yellow Taxi trips during Q1 2022.
 Although the dataset scope is intentionally limited, the overall workflow reflects practices commonly used in real-world data analytics projects.